 The Preservation of Autistic Self-Advocacy

-It’s kind of funny that I don’t even want to write this right now.
+*Photo by Tim Mossholder on Unsplash It’s kind of funny that I don’t even want to write this right now.
 Currently, I feel neutral about autism advocacy.
 I’ve learned recently that there is a whole world out there of people who are sometimes trying to do their best but without the right resources.
-I’ve seen people actively try to include others, … Continue reading The Preservation of Autistic Self-Advocacy
+I’ve seen … Continue reading The Preservation of Autistic Self-Advocacy

 Understanding Non-Autistic Social Skills